CareOnClick/Care-On-Click/README.md

 3. Pictures:

-- [Big Logo.png](https://github.com/CareOnClick/Care-On-Click/blob/main/Big%20Logo.png) was as a logo image on the navbar throughout our website
+- [Big Logo.png](https://github.com/CareOnClick/Care-On-Click/blob/main/Big%20Logo.png) is as a logo image on the navbar throughout our website

 - [Empathy Map - Care on Click Team.png](https://github.com/CareOnClick/Care-On-Click/blob/main/Empathy%20Map%20-%20Care%20on%20Click%20Team.png) is one of the activities we did on the Mural Platform.
 This was the end result